pmenzel/taxonomy-tools/README.md

 ## acc2name

-This program reads a text file with Genbank nucleotide accession numbers, appends the corresponding taxon id and the taxon name, and prints the output in a 3-column tab-separated file.
+This program reads a text file with GenBank nucleotide accession numbers, appends the corresponding taxon id and the taxon name, and prints the output in a 3-column tab-separated file.